Neefemee/sycamoreproject/resume.md

 ### **Web Designer**
 **TED X FUTA**
 *Nov 2021 – Feb 2022 (4 mos)*
-- Contributed to the design of the TEKU SURA website and provided relevant feedback where necessary.
+- Contributed to the design of the TEDX FUTA website and provided relevant feedback where necessary.

 ---

 ## Work Experience

 ### **UI/UX Design Intern**
-**Safe Padi – Internship**
+**SpacePen – Internship**
 *Oct 2022 – Dec 2022 (3 mos)*
-Ramat, Nigeria
+Remote, Nigeria
 - Undertook a bootcamp training on user interface and experience design.
 - Applied skills gained from the training to work on a “Crowdfunding Project” and lead a design idea as part of a team project.